WELCOME! WE SAVED YOU A SEAT!

 So hop in, the journey looms on the horizon.

-New projects in the works include a collection of music that would be suitable to play while praying.
+A new project is in the works.
+It's a collection of music that would be suitable to play while praying.

 THE SONGS OF SIREN SHORE

 Scripture says that passion rots the bones.
 But desire drives one harder as the object approaches.
 Proverbs 13:12 states that "Hope deferred makes the heart sick, but a desire fulfilled is a tree of life".
 Also in Genesis 4:7 God tells Cain that "If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door.
 Its desire is contrary to you, but you must rule over it."
 For Cain, something was off.
 His relationship with God and his offering didn't make the grade.
 Eventually, he did not do well.

 The Siren calls us to come and die.
 It takes desire and turns it into a passion.
 It changes identity into the perceived essence of being.
 In our minds, we become that with which we are obsessed.
 But a desire is not who we are.
 It's what we do.

 In Homer's Odyssey, Odysseus desired to hear the Sirens' song.
 He sought out a wise counselor and crafted a plan.
 He knew that he was no match for the Sirens and had himself lashed to the ship's mast so he wouldn't jump into the sea to his death or steer the ship into the rocky shore.
 Odysseus is fantasy, but the principle is not.